openmm/openmm/docs-source/usersguide/application.rst

 ==============================

-By default, OpenMM removes all center of mass motion at every time step so the system as a whole does not drift with time.
+By default, :class:`System` objects created with the OpenMM application tools add a :class:`CMMotionRemover` that removes all center of mass motion at every time step so the system as a whole does not drift with time.
 This is almost always what you want.
 In rare situations, you may want to allow the system to drift with time.
 You can do this by specifying the :code:`removeCMMotion` parameter when you